 Toe-out: The opposite of the preceding point, toe-out occurs when, on the same axle, the rear of the wheels is closer together than the front of the wheels.

-Camber: Measured in angles, the camber is the angle through which both the wheel and the tyre stand with reference to the surface.
+Camber: The camber is the angle through which both the wheel and the tyre stand with reference to the surface.

 Zero Camber: A zero camber angle is when the wheels are fully perpendicular to the road.